-Tinted moisturizes are moisturizers with pigment.
+Tinted moisturisers are moisturizers with pigment.
 Available in several shades, they hydrate skin like a moisturizer and provide a nice sheer coverage that’s enough to even out the skin tone, but not to conceal any imperfections.
 If your skin isn’t almost flawless to begin with, tinted moisturizers aren’t for you.
 Their texture is usually lightweight too and they tend to fade quite quickly.
-In addition, they usually don’t contain any anti-aging or sunscreen ingredients (although you should never use any makeup product or moisturizer as a substitute for sunscreen anyway).
+Plus, they usually don’t contain any anti-aging or sunscreen ingredients (not that any makeup product or moisturizer is as a substitute for sunscreen, anyway).

-BB Creams, which stand for Blemish Balm Creams, were created by German dermatologists to help soothe and regenerate the skin of patients who had undergone laser skin surgery.
-BB Creams first became popular in Korea, from there they took the entire Asian continent by storm and are now making their way into the western markets.
+BB Creams is short for Blemish Balm Creams.
+They were created by German dermatologists to help soothe and regenerate the skin of patients who had undergone laser skin surgery.
+But they first became popular in Korea, from where they spread to the rest of the world.
 BB Creams have a thicker texture than tinted moisturizers, but not as thick as that of foundations.
 They are more pigmented than tinted moisturizers, evening out the skin tone while covering minor imperfections too.
-In addition, they are full of hydrating, anti-aging (and in Asia also whitening) ingredients and provide some sun protection too (although not as well as sunscreen).
-However, they usually come in only one or two shades so not everyone will be able to find a good match for their skintone.
+Plus, they are full of hydrating, anti-aging (and in Asia also whitening) ingredients and provide some sun protection too (although not as well as sunscreen).
+But, they usually come in only one or two shades so not everyone will be able to find a good match for their skintone.